natcap/invest.users-guide/source/en/getting_started.rst

 + As the models are run, it may be necessary to change values in the input tables.
 This is usually done with a spreadsheet program like Excel or text editor like Notepad++.
 Input tables are required to be in CSV format.
 If working in Excel, be sure to save as CSV.
 When saving the CSV file, be sure to save the file using one of the following encodings: ASCII, UTF-8 or Signed UTF-8.
 Using any other encoding (such as Latin-1) will result in incorrect text rendering in output files and could cause models to fail with an error.

 + Some models require specific naming guidelines for data files (e.g., Habitat Quality model) and field (column) names, which are defined in the User Guide chapter for each model.
 Follow these carefully to ensure your dataset is valid, or the model will give an error.

-+ Remember to use the sample datasets as a guide to format your data.
++ Remember to *use the sample datasets as a guide to format your data*.

 .. _running-models: